The 5 Types of Life Coach Insurance You Might Actually Need (+ Provider Suggestions)

 Insurance costs for your life coaching business depend on a bunch of different factors.
 For example, where your business is located, your claim history, whether you own or rent an office space, your equipment value, and the size of your team (if you have employees).

-According to statistics, the average life coach in America spends between $350-$650 per year for $1 million in general liability coverage, but insurance packages for life coaches can cost up to $3,100 annually depending on the size of the business.
+According to statistics, the average life coach in America spends between $350-$650 per year for $1 million in general liability coverage but insurance packages for life coaches can cost up to $3,100 annually depending on the size of the business.

 If you’re working by yourself or only hire freelancers, the cost of your business insurance package will be much lower.
 If you work from home, use your personal equipment, and don’t drive a car for business purposes, the annual rate of your package will likely be even lower.